benanne/theano_fftconv/README.md

 ## Current status

 The implementation gives the same result as a valid convolution using Theano's own conv2d.
 Unfortunately it's quite slow.
-Interestingly, the FFTs are not the problem those account for only ~2% of running time according to Theano's profiler.
+Interestingly, the FFTs are not the problem, those account for only ~2% of running time according to Theano's profiler.

 The problem is the elementwise multiplication of the Fourier-transformed inputs with the Fourier-transformed filters.
 I have implemented this in a bunch of ways already (check the different mult_and_reduce_* functions), but performance is disappointing for all of them.